StevenBlack/vocab/million-dollar-words.md

 ### effete
 Various meanings include sterile and depleted, but the most common usage conveys decadent, fey or affected.
 An effete snob is someone who shuns anything remotely commonplace; an effete person indulges in rare or obscure pleasures.
-Pronounced EH-FEET.

 ### efficacious